 18 out of 20 people found this review helpfulwrite a review of this game

 read more reviews by Unicorn Lynx

 read more reviews for this game

-The game has an overwhelming amount of characters, each with a deep psychological background and importance to the plot.
-The story starts as a more or less conventional tale about war, but what grows out of this is a remarkable attempt to analyze the nature of faith and religion, trace back the origin of mankind, and face "unanswered" questions.
+The amount of psychological, social, ethical, and religious problems raised by Xenogears has few, if any, parallels within the medium.
+The gradual, relentless development of the story is singularly impressive, and the amount of plot twists mind-boggling.
+The story starts as a more or less conventional tale about war, but what grows out of this is a remarkable (though not necessarily successful) attempt to analyze the nature of faith and religion, trace back the origin of mankind, and face unanswered questions.

-The "smaller" stories - personal stories of the characters - are wonderfully woven into the main plot, and every character brings with him a piece to the puzzle that will be solved only at the end of the game.
-Fei is easily one of the most complex video game characters ever.
-All supporting characters are interesting, colorful, and varied.
+The game has an overwhelming amount of characters, each with a well-developed background and importance to the plot.
+The smaller quests - personal stories of the characters - are organically woven into the main plot, and every character brings with him a piece to the puzzle that will be solved only at the end of the game.
+Fei is easily one of the most complex video game characters ever, and most of the supporting characters are interesting, colorful, and varied.